 A first passenger test of the system in November managed to accelerate two Virgin Hyperloop executives to a speed of 172 kilometers per hour (107 mph) in just 6,25 seconds.
 I'm talking about it here.

-It didn't feel much different from accelerating in a sports car
+It didn't feel much different than speeding in a sports car

 Josh Giegel, co-founder of Virgin Hyperloop and first passenger.